erhard-lab/grandRescue/README.md

 ## SLAM-Rescue
-SLAM-Rescue is a dual-function software to circumvent mappability problems and correct for 4sU-induced changes of RNA metabolism in SLAM-seq data sets.
-To achieve this, SLAM-Rescue offers the tools to align previously unmappable reads in a T-to-C mismatch independent manner and adjusts read counts of 4sU-disrupted genes via a linear regression approach.
+SLAM-Rescue is a software to circumvent mappability problems and correct for 4sU-induced changes of RNA metabolism in SLAM-seq data sets.
+To achieve this, SLAM-Rescue offers the tools to align previously unmappable reads in a T-to-C mismatch independent manner.
 Additionally, the tools provided by SLAM-Rescue can also be used to apply the mismatch-independent read alignment to similar methods that deal with other kinds of mismatches (e.g. C-to-T mismatches in Bisulfite-seq)

 # Prerequisites
 - Java >= 1.8